Scalable load balancing in networked systems: A survey of recent advances: Extensions and future research directions

-Vasantam {\em et al.} \cite{VMM17a,VMM17b} examine mean-field limits for power-of-$d$ policies in many-server loss systems with phase-type service requirement distributions.
+The authors of \cite{VMM17,VMM18,VMM19} examine mean-field limits for power-of-$d$ policies in many-server loss systems as well Processor-Sharing queues with phase-type service requirement distributions.
 They observe that the fixed point suggests a similar insensitivity property of the stationary occupancy distribution as mentioned above.
 In view of the insensitivity of loss systems with possibly state-dependent Poisson arrivals, this may be interpreted as an indirect indication that the arrival process at any given server pool tends to a state-dependent Poisson arrival process in the large-$N$ limit.
-In a somewhat different strand of work, Jonckheere \& Prabhu~\cite{JP16} investigate the behavior of blocking probabilities in various load regimes in systems with many single-server finite-buffer queues, a Processor-Sharing discipline at each server, and an \emph{insensitive} routing policy.
+In a somewhat different strand of work, the authors of~\cite{JP16} investigate the behavior of blocking probabilities in various load regimes in systems with many single-server finite-buffer queues, a Processor-Sharing discipline at each server, and an \emph{insensitive} routing policy.